cysouw/diathesis/text/c06_prepositions.md

 c.
 Ich verspäte mich dadurch, dass es regnet.
 :::

 The preposition *von*, roughly meaning 'from' in its spatial meaning [@next a], can also be used for a cause [@next b].
 In this non-governed causal usage it is likewise possible to use the paraphrase *davon, dass* [@next c].
-This is the third (and last) exception to the test that the *da-* paraphrase is an indication of governed usage.
+This is the third (and last) exception to the test that the *da‑* paraphrase is an indication of governed usage.

 ::: ex
 a.
 Sie kommt von dem Arzt.